Site icon Circuit Ideas for You

 Formulas:

-Here are some important formula we can use:
+Here, are some important formulas we can use:

 1. Resistor and Capacitor Values: